site logo

 Before Antietam

-Alfred Sully, son of Thomas Sully the portrait painter, was born in Philadelphia.
-He graduated from West Point in 1841 and was commissioned a 2d lieutenant in the 2d Infantry Regiment.
-Sully spent a year at Fort Russell in Florida fighting the Seminole Indians before being assigned to Madison Barracks, Sackett's Harbor, New York, where he stayed from 1842-46.
+Alfred Sully, son of Thomas Sully the portrait painter, graduated from West Point in 1841 and was commissioned a 2nd Lieutenant in the 2d United States Infantry.
+He spent a year at Fort Russell in Florida fighting the Seminole Indians before being assigned to Madison Barracks, Sackett's Harbor, New York from 1842-46.
 He joined the American forces in Mexico in time to participate in the siege of Vera Cruz.
-In 1847 Sully was promoted to 1st lieutenant.
+In 1847 Sully was promoted to First Lieutenant.

-In 1848 the 2d Infantry Regiment was ordered to California and stationed first in Monterey and then Benicia.
-Sully, now quartermaster and a captain, participated in Indian campaigns in northern California and southern Oregon.
-He married Manuela Jimeno in 1850 and the couple had a son in 1851; however, both mother and child died that year.
+In 1848 the 2nd US Infantry was ordered to California and stationed first in Monterey and then Benicia.
+Sully, by then quartermaster and a Captain, participated in Indian campaigns in northern California and southern Oregon.

 From 1854 to 1861 Sully served on the northern plains where he encountered the Northern Cheyenne and Sioux.
 He commanded troops in the Dakota and Nebraska Territories near Fort Pierre, Fort Kearney, and Fort Ridgely, Minnesota.
-In 1861 Sully was ordered to Fort Leavenworth, Kansas, to recruit forces for the Union and to drive the rebels out of St. Joseph and Independence, Missouri.
-The following year, as colonel and later brigadier general of the 1st Minnesota Volunteers, Sully fought in the Virginia Peninsula campaign.
+In 1861 he was ordered to Fort Leavenworth, Kansas, to recruit forces for the Union and to drive the rebels out of St. Joseph and Independence, Missouri.
+He was commissioned Colonel of the First Minnesota Volunteers in February 1862 and led them on the Peninsula Campaign in Virginia.

 On the Campaign